pcapriotti/optparse-applicative/README.md

 Here we used a `short` modifier to specify a one-letter name for the option.
 This means that this switch can be set either with `--quiet` or `-q`.

-Switches, unlike regular options, have no arguments.
-They simply return `True` when found on the command line, and `False` otherwise.
+Flags, unlike regular options, have no arguments.
+They simply return a predetermined value.
+For the simple switch above, this is `True` if the user types the flag, and `False` otherwise.

-Switches are special cases of *flags*, which can be created using `flag` (or `flag'` for flags without a default value), and can be used to choose between any two values of any type, rather than just `True` and `False`.

 There are other kinds of basic parsers, and several ways to configure them.
-We will cover all of them in [Builders](#builders).
+These are covered in the [Builders](#builders) section.

 ### Applicative

-We now want to combine `target` and `quiet` into a single parser that accepts both options and returns a combined value.
-So let's begin by defining the type of the result:
+Now we may combine the `target` and `quiet` into a single parser that accepts both options and returns a combined value.
+Given a type

 ```haskell
 data Options = Options